A Wildlife Paradise?

 But it is not accurate to say that human civilization has disappeared from the DMZ since 1953.
 On the contrary, it continues to be very present, and in its most aggressive guise.

-Some animals that have long since disappeared in South Korea, such as the Asiatic black bear or the Amur Leopard (and even, according to some, the Siberian tiger), have been spotted in this dangerous no man’s land.
-The Cheorwon region, where thousands of red-crowned and white-nape cranes, wild geese and other migratory birds choose to take refuge every winter, is testimony to the beneficial effects of the DMZ on wildlife.
+Some animals that have virtually disappeared or become rare in South Korea, such as the Asiatic black bear or the Amur Leopard (and even, according to some, the Siberian tiger), have been spotted in this dangerous no man’s land.
+The scary but harmless Gorani or “Vampire Deer”, with their characteristic elongated canines and whose scream, which sounds like something straight out of a horror movie, has given many soldiers cold sweats at night in the DMZ, is so widespread in the border region that it has become a nuisance.
+The area is also home to mountain goats, musk deer, wild cats, otters and reptiles of all kinds.
+The Cheorwon region, where thousands of red-crowned and white-naped cranes, wild geese and other migratory birds choose to take refuge every winter, is testimony to the beneficial effects of the DMZ on wildlife.

 But the big picture is more nuanced.

-While there’s no doubt that most birds like it here, the millions of landmines, unexploded ordnance and booby-traps that infest the DMZ often reveal three-legged deer.
+While there is no doubt that most birds like it here, the millions of landmines, unexploded ordnance and booby-traps that infest the DMZ do not distinguish between humans and other heavy mammals.
 At night, until the widespread deployment of night vision cameras in recent years, the DMZ was permanently illuminated by powerful floodlights.
-And by day, during periods of tension between the two enemies, loudspeakers on both sides use to broadcast a deafening cacophony of terrifying sounds, slogans and K-pop that would make any family of wild boar want to defect anywhere else.
+And by day, during periods of tension between the two enemies, loudspeakers on both sides used to broadcast a deafening cacophony of terrifying sounds, slogans and K-pop that would make any family of wild boar want to defect anywhere else.

-From 1968 to 1971, Agent Orange and other highly toxical chemical herbicides were sprayed by the U.S. military over the DMZ to defoliate the dense vegetation and make it harder for North Korean forces to conceal themselves.
+Napalm was used in Korea before Vietnam and, from 1968 to 1971, Agent Orange and other highly toxic chemical herbicides were sprayed by the U.S. military over the DMZ to defoliate the dense vegetation and make it harder for North Korean forces to conceal themselves.
 It was also common practice for soldiers on both sides to burn in an expeditious manner any vegetation that obstructed their fields of vision.

 Wild ducks fly over the Civilian Control Zone near Paju (November 2024).